 Peter Mayhew worked as an orderly in a Yorkshire hospital prior to being cast in the movie.
 He won his role ten seconds after meeting George Lucas for the first time; all the 7'2" Mayhew had to do was stand up.

-Out of all six live-action Star Wars films, this is the only one to feature profanity more than once.
-"Hell" and "damn" are used a few times, and R2-D2 "swears" in droid language, but he only chirps and beeps.
+Out of all six live-action Star Wars films from the original and prequel trilogies, this is the only one to feature profanity more than once.
+"Hell" and "damn" are used several times, and R2-D2 "swears" in droid language, but he only chirps and beeps.
 The language was added to get the movie a PG rating, and avoid its being stereotyped as a G-rated "kids' movie".

 George Lucas had not originally intended to have Anthony Daniels for the voice of C-3PO.
 He only changed his mind after a suggestion by Stan Freberg, one of the actors considered as Daniels' replacement.
 Daniels' voice was altered in post-production.
 His character was supposed to be like a "used car salesman".
 Ultimately, though, George Lucas was won over by the charisma of Daniels' reading of the part as a "snooty British butler," and so Daniels has done the voice for C-3PO ever since.